 Term Respiration P"/O 2 Note Fully coupled P-L max.
-OXPHOS capacity corrected for LEAK respiration (Fig. 6) Well coupled P high Phosphorylating respiration with a variable intrinsic LEAK component (Fig. 4) Loosely coupled up to E low Inducibly uncoupled by UCP1 or Ca 2+ cycling Dyscoupled P low Pathologically, toxicologically, environmentally increased uncoupling, mitochondrial dysfunction Uncoupled and decoupled L 0 Non-phosphorylating intrinsic LEAK respiration without added protonophore (Fig. 3) Noncoupled E 0 Non-phosphorylating respiration stimulated to maximum flux at optimum exogenous uncoupler concentration (Fig. 5)
+OXPHOS-capacity corrected for LEAK-respiration ( Fig. 6 ) Well-coupled P high Phosphorylating respiration with an intrinsic LEAK component ( Fig. 4 ) Loosely coupled up to $E$ low Inducibly uncoupled by UCP1 or Ca 2+ cycling Dyscoupled P low Pathologically, toxicologically, environmentally increased uncoupling, mitochondrial dysfunction Uncoupled and Decoupled L 0 Non-phosphorylating intrinsic LEAK-respiration without added protonophore ( Fig. 3 ) Noncoupled E 0 Non-phosphorylating respiration stimulated to maximum flux at optimum exogenous uncoupler concentration ( Fig. 5 )

-Proton leak: Proton leak is the uncoupled process in which protons are translocated across the inner mitochondrial membrane in the dissipative direction of the downhill protonmotive force without coupling to phosphorylation (Fig. 3).
-The proton leak flux depends on the protonmotive force, is a property of the inner mitochondrial membrane, may be enhanced due to possible contaminations by free fatty acids, and is physiologically controlled.
+Proton leak: Proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling to phosphorylation (Fig. 3).
+The proton leak flux, $F{H+\downarrow}$ , depends non-linearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), is a property of the mtIM, may be enhanced due to possible contaminations by free fatty acids, and is physiologically controlled.
 In particular, inducible uncoupling mediated by uncoupling protein 1 (UCP1) is physiologically controlled, e.g., in brown adipose tissue.
-UCP1 is a proton channel of the inner mitochondrial membrane facilitating the conductance of protons across the inner mitochondrial membrane (Klingenberg 2017).
+UCP1 is a proton channel of the mtIM facilitating the conductance of protons across the mtIM (Klingenberg 2017).
 As a consequence of this effective short-circuit, the protonmotive force diminishes, resulting in stimulation of electron transfer to oxygen and heat dissipation without phosphorylation of ADP.
 Mitochondrial injuries may lead to dyscoupling as a pathological or toxicological cause of uncoupled respiration, e.g., as a consequence of opening the permeability transition pore.
-Dyscoupled respiration is distinguished from the experimentally induced noncoupled respiration in the ET state.
+Dyscoupled respiration is distinguished from the experimentally induced noncoupled respiration in the ET-state.
 Under physiological conditions, the proton leak is the dominant contributor to the overall leak current (Dufour et al. 1996).